edamame852/the-docs/docs/coding-practices/CCNA/lessons/lesson_1.md

 - MacOS : `netstat -nr`
 - Linux: `ip route show`

+3. Configuring switch/router with SecureCRT app (Do not get this wrong on the exam)
+- Step by step:
+    - 1. Open SecureCRT app, `File` -> `Quick Connect`
+    - 2. Pop up window set up like the following:
+        - Protocol: `Serial`
+        - Port: `COM1` (The serial port your computer is connecting from, the insert point of COM cable)
+        - Baud rate: `9600` (Baud rate = bps = bits per second)
+    - 3. Click `Connect`, should see blank screen then hit [Enter], done.

+4. How to distinguish if the machine is half duplex/ full duplex based on a collision report?
+    - You can look up the report in `#` privileged mode, and check with `sh int f0/3`
+    - Has late collision, but no CRC error => Half-duplex (since report is sent but crashed)
+    - Has 0 late collision, but many CRC errors (by FCS) => Full-Duplex (since data loss)

 # 1. Networking Model

 ## 1.1 OSI Reference Model / Open Systems Interconnection